eProsima/Integration-Service-docs/docs/usecases_content.rst

 Use-cases and Examples
 ======================

-**Table of Contents**

-* :ref:`User Manual organization`

-* :ref:`Important remarks`

 User Manual organization
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In this part of the user manual we discuss the most representative use-cases demonstrating :code:`integration-service` functionalities.
+In this part of the user manual we discuss the most representative use-cases demonstrating *eProsima Integration-Service*'s functionalities.
 For each use-case, a related example is presented and the user is guided step-by-step through the installation protocol and environment preparation necessary to have the examples set up and working.